 Featuring punk-inspired imagery emblazoned with neon, vintage memorabilia and song lyrics, his original artworks have commanded the attention of the art world.
 In 2019, he was showcased at the prestigious Saatchi Gallery for their START Art Fair, which features some of the best emerging global talent.

-In 2020, Mark was featured by the press when his punk portrait of Queen Elizabeth II received the royal approval from none other than the Queen herself!
-The matriarch is said to have enjoyed the artwork, but requested that her ‘Philip’ heart tattoo be changed to the royal crest - and Mark dutifully obliged.
+In 2020, Mark was featured by the press when his punk portrait of the late Queen Elizabeth received Royal approval from none other than the Queen herself!
+The matriarch was said to have enjoyed the artwork, but requested that her ‘Philip’ heart tattoo be changed to the Royal crest - and Mark dutifully obliged.
 He says: “Allegedly, she burst out laughing but requested that it be changed so that it matched her bathrobes and slippers.”

 Hand-painted in oils and acrylics at his studio in Shepherd’s Bush, London, his fluorescent creations are just as anarchic as their namesake.
 The handblown glass neon is formed using a centuries-old technique, echoing the exhilarating mixture of modern and classical that shaped the punk rock aesthetic.

 Mark says: “Every piece tells a story about that transformative era: my experience of it, the people who made it and became my friends, and the honorary punks who personified its anarchy, chaos and rock ‘n’ roll long before the movement had a name.”

 Shop Mark's collection, The Art of Chaos, here.